Food Poisoning: The BasicsFood Poisoning – A Definition

-Food PoisoningFood poisoning (also known as foodborne illness or foodborne disease) is caused by eating contaminated food.
-It causes an estimated 48 million illnesses (1 out of 6 Americans), 128,000 hospitalizations and 3,000 deaths each year in the United States.
-Common bacteria that causes food poisoning include Salmonella, Listeria and E.Coli.
-Symptoms of food poisoning are similar to those of the flu (nausea, vomiting, diarrhea) so many people may not recognize that they are suffering from a case of food poisoning.
+Food poisoning (also known as foodborne illness or foodborne disease) is an illness caused by bacteria or other pathogens in food.
+Food poisoning causes an estimated 48 million illnesses (1 out of 6 Americans), 128,000 hospitalizations and 3,000 deaths each year in the United States, according to a 2011 study by the Centers for Disease Control and Prevention.